Florida Gulf Coast

 "This was a great tour.
 Everything was as described and the tour guides were wonderful.
 All three of the hotels were very nice.
 It was especially nice to have an ocean view room for the last three days."

-DAY 1: We meet at our starting hotel on the water in beautiful Tampa Bay.
+DAY 1: We meet at our starting hotel overlooking Tampa Bay.
 We'll start the rental bike fitting at 3:00pm, have our orientation at 5:00pm and then dinner at 6:00pm.
 If you've arrived early, take a walk along the water or treat yourself to a refreshing drink poolside.
 0 miles.

 DAY 2: After a hearty breakfast, we cycle on one of Florida's newest bike paths.
 The traffic-free Courtney Campbell Causeway Trail crosses Upper Tampa Bay.
 Then we'll continue to Philippe Park and to the Pinellas Trail, one of the longest bicycle paths in Florida.
 The Pinellas Trail is beautifully signed and paved and cuts right through downtown St. Petersburg.

 After a picnic lunch in Seminole Park, we'll make our way to our hotel on the gulf at St. Pete Beach.
 Be sure to watch the sunset over the surf before our dinner together.
 45 miles.